 Auto Campers: These models have two opening sides to create more space, as well as a kitchen that can be used in or outside the van.

 The Hembil Drift: This clever camper has a swing-out kitchen, complete with double burner gas hob and sink: perfect for those al fresco dinners.

 The best small campers with rising roof design

-Here are some of our best small camper vans with rising roof design:
+Here are some of our top small camper vans with rising roof design:

 Bilbo Celex: This bad boy won MMM’s (Motorhomers Magazine) ‘Best Elevating Roof’ award for its sturdy high-top roof – need we say more?

-The best small campervans with toilets and bathrooms
+The best small campers with toilets and bathrooms

-Here are some of the best small campervans with toilets 2021:
+Here are some of the top small camper vans with toilets in 2022:

 Jules Verne: The Jules Verne by Westfalia has a sleek and modern-looking bathroom with toilet, shower and sink.

 Karmann Danny: This small campervan offers comfort and convenience with its fully equipped bathroom.
 No more midnight dashes to the toilet block – win.